A Founding Mother

 Building Hope in the City

-The St. James Church that became the Cathedral Church of St. James was a smaller congregation than in its past, caught between shifting generations and a dramatically evolving neighborhood.
-In 1966, Bishop James W. Montgomery offered St. James Cathedral as a “common ground” place for Dr. Martin Luther King, Jr. A blue-ribbon panel of civil rights, business, labor, and other community leaders to come together with Mayor Richard J. Daley for what became known as the Summit Conference.
-From those discussions, the leaders produced a plan to ensure enforcement of civil rights laws that was ground-breaking for its time.
+The St. James Church that became the St. James Cathedral was a smaller congregation than in the past, caught between shifting generations and a dramatically evolving neighborhood.
+In 1966, Bishop James Montgomery offered St. James Cathedral as a “common ground” place for civil rights, business, labor, and other community leaders to come together with Dr. Martin Luther King, Jr. and Mayor Richard J. Daley for what became known as the Summit Conference.
+From those discussions, the leaders produced a ground-breaking plan to enforce civil rights laws.

-In the late 1950s and 60s, the choir was moved from its traditional place in the chancel to the north gallery.
+In the 1950s and 60s, the choir was moved from its traditional place in the chancel to the north gallery.
 The reredos behind the altar was put in storage, and a marble checker-board floor and solid marble altar were installed to make the cathedral “modern.”
 The original stained glass windows above the main entrance were replaced with a contemporary design and, by that time, the intricately stenciled walls had already been painted over in a solid, off-white color.
-But the congregation was unhappy with the results.
-In the mid-80s, St. James underwent a massive restoration project to return the cathedral to the visual glory of its 1890s Arts-and-Crafts Gothic Revival design, although the campaign to restore St. James to its former beauty was never completed (the modern window and marble chancel and altar remain).
+The congregation was unhappy with the results, however.
+In the mid-80s, St. James underwent a massive restoration project to return the cathedral to the visual glory of the Arts-and-Crafts Gothic Revival design.
+The campaign was never completed (the modern window and marble chancel and altar remain).
 The congregation refocused its mission on worship, music, congregational development, and outreach.

 Art, music, and furnishings

-The carved wood and painted reredos, showing another Christ-in-Majesty was given in 1884 to honor a longtime rector, the Rt.
-Rev. Robert H. Clarkson.
+The carved wood and painted reredos, showing another Christ-in-Majesty was given to honor a longtime rector, the Rt.
+Rev. Robert Clarkson.

 Throughout its history, St. James has offered an outstanding ministry of sacred music.
-Leo Sowerby, a well-regarded mid-twentieth-century composer, led the choir and played the organ from 1927–1962.
-Other nationally and internationally leading organists/composers who served St. James throughout the nineteenth and twentieth centuries include Dudley Buck, Peter C. Lutkin, and Clarence Dickinson.
+Leo Sowerby, a well-regarded 20th-century composer, led the choir and played the organ from 1927–1962.
+Other nationally and internationally leading organists/composers include Dudley Buck, Peter C. Lutkin, and Clarence Dickinson.
 The present organ was installed in 1920, and a new 4-manual console and the portion in the north transept were installed in 1968.
 The organ was rebuilt and enlarged in 1999.
-In 2015, the Cathedral engaged longtime curators of the instrument JL Weiler, Inc. to undertake work to address ongoing structural issues, resulting in a temporarily reduced size in anticipation of a future full restoration.
+In 2015, the Cathedral addressed structural issues, resulting in a temporarily reduced size in anticipation of a future full restoration.

-St. Andrew's Chapel was added to the building in the early twentieth century, a gift of longtime parishioners from the Houghtaling family in memory of James L. Houghteling, founder of the Brotherhood of St. Andrew at St. James in 1883.
+St. Andrew's Chapel was added to the building in the early 20th-century in memory of James Houghtaling, who founded the Brotherhood of St. Andrew at St. James in 1883.
 It was designed by architect Bertram Goodhue and modeled on a medieval Scottish abbey.